Patient waiting time reduction & process improvement

 Our solution is also being used here to assign healthcare workflows to various members of the hospital staff including nurses, housekeeping, and maintenance technicians, helping them to adhere to hospital protocols and health standards that are globally accepted.
 This enables the hospital to adhere to various compliances and benchmarks that exist in the healthcare sector.
 RFID solutions for tracking linen, laboratory specimen, and surgical items to improve patient safety.

-Asset Tracking in hospitals
+RTLS in healthcare & Asset Tracking in hospitals

+Asset tracking in hospitals can improve equipment utilization and reduce maintenance costs.
 For hospitals, knowing where their assets are is essential for business operations.
 High-value assets like IV pumps, heart monitors, personal protective equipment (PPE), syringe pumps, oxygen cylinders, etc. need to be located instantly when an emergency situation occurs.
 Having visibility to the location of these assets can simplify the workflow and save a lot of time.
 Beyond the tracking, robust management of assets can be achieved including asset repair/ maintenance and asset utilization.

 Assets are tagged which provides location information while entering a defined “zone”.
 This will help in monitoring various parameters like current location, total time spent in a zone, entry/exit times, etc. Even low-value assets like wheelchairs and associated workers, medical stretchers, causality bed occupancy, etc. can also be tracked efficiently.